-The rather forgettable capital of Gia Lai province, Pleiku (or Playcu) is better known as a strategic American and South Vietnamese base during the American War than for any postwar accomplishments.
+Pleiku, the unremarkable capital of Gia Lai province, is better known as a strategic American and South Vietnamese base during the American War than for any postwar accomplishments.
 It makes an adequate pit stop, but there’s little to detain a traveller for more than a few hours.
-Torched by departing South Vietnamese soldiers in 1975, the city was rebuilt in the 1980s with help from the Soviet Union, which thoroughly explains its lack of appeal today.
+Torched by departing South Vietnamese soldiers in 1975, the city was rebuilt in the 1980s with help from the Soviet Union, which explains its lack of architectural appeal today.